 Philosopher George Santayana once wrote, “Only the dead have seen the end of war.”
 For even after the bullets stop flying, civilians face enormous challenges trying to rebuild their neighborhoods, economies, and lives.

 Trauma persists well after conflict ends.
 One in five people living in active or recent war zones has depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder, or schizophrenia.
-Trauma-induced mental health problems can even be passed down generations, as children of conflict survivors can experience higher rates of PTSD and anxiety disorders.
+Trauma-induced mental health problems can even be passed down generations.
+Children of conflict survivors can experience higher rates of PTSD and anxiety disorders.

 Further, conflict causes profound economic pain, including $1 trillion in worldwide economic losses in 2016.
-This translates into communities losing schools, factories, roads, hospitals, and more—all of which makes economic recovery more difficult.
+That translates into communities losing schools, factories, roads, hospitals, and more—all of which makes economic recovery more difficult.

 Cambodia’s communist Khmer Rouge regime, for instance, destroyed 90 percent of the country’s schools between 1975 and 1979.
 As a result, Cambodians lost years of education; a 2001 survey showed that 20 percent of adults had never received any schooling.
 Limited educational attainment contributed to decades of poverty for many Cambodians.

 Conflict can also displace entire communities.
+The process of displacement takes place when people in conflict zones are forced to evacuate their homes and seek asylum in stable, neighboring countries.
 By the end of 2019, nearly eighty million people had fled their homes—the highest number since World War II.
-This forced movement presents enormous challenges for not just the displaced people but also for those communities suddenly providing food, housing, and jobs for thousands or even millions of new residents.
+That forced movement presents enormous challenges, not just for the displaced people but also for those communities suddenly providing food, housing, and jobs for thousands or even millions of new residents.
 Bangladesh, for example, announced in March 2019 that it would no longer accept refugees, after admitting over seven hundred thousand Rohingya Muslims fleeing genocide in neighboring Myanmar.